 Getting back to the old CEF study I have been referring to, we can point to some significant liquidation events occurring around the GFC in Australia.
 The approximate numbers I remember is that the LIC universe consisted of about 60 leading up to the GFC.
 Nearly a third of them somehow disappeared over the following few years.
 Yet as I write today we have easily more than 100!
 I suspect when a lot of these IMA terms expire, we may well lose about a quarter of the LICs that exist today.

-Should I invest in ETFs or LICs?
-Is passive investing in Australia or active the way to go?
+Should I invest in ASX ETFs or LICs?

 – If investors are not comfortable with the fickle nature of LICs swinging between discounts and premiums to NTA like I discussed above, they should think twice before investing in LICs.